zephyrchien/midori/README.md

 ```

 ## Quick Start
-Get started with a simple TCP relay(supports zero-copy on linux).

-You need to create a config file and then specify the listen and remote address.
+Let's start with a simple TCP relay(supports zero-copy on linux).
+Just create a config file and then specify the listen and remote address:

 ```json
 {